gdsmith1/Replicant/README.md

 ### Environment
 Create a `.env` file with the following contents:
-* DISCORD_BOT_TOKEN: A discord bot token with administrator access (can be more fine-grained, but I haven't tested the minimum requirements)
+* DISCORD_BOT_TOKEN: A discord bot token with administrator access (can be more fine-grained, but I haven't tested the minimum requirements) for the collector bot to run.
 * VOICE_CHANNEL_ID: The discord voice channel you wish to observe
 * TARGET_USER_ID: The discord user you wish to observe
 * TIME_LIMIT: The amount of time (in seconds) you want the collector bot to run.
 More time means more voicelines recorded, and a more detailed model generated.
 Defaults to 10 minutes.
 (For dev purposes, I usually run for only about 2 minutes.
 For a full session, I run it for a full day, to try and cover the target user's full time online.)
 * SPEAKING_LIMIT: The amount of time (in seconds) each 'sentence' will be recorded for.
 This is dependent on how the actual user tends to speak, and took some rough estimation to get a decent value.
 Defaults to 5 seconds.
-(I found the best results are usually between 7.5 and 10 seconds)
+(I found the best results for my case are usually between 7.5 and 10 seconds)
 * AWS_ACCESS_KEY_ID: Access key ID for your AWS account (Likely needs to have a card attached.)
 * AWS_SECRET_ACCESS_KEY: Secret access key for your AWS account
 * OPENAI_API_KEY: Open AI API key to a funded account (any amount of money is fine).
 * ELEVENLABS_API_KEY: Eleven Labs API key to an account with a Starter Plan minimum.
+* REPLICANT_BOT_TOKEN: The bot token for the replicant bot.
+If you would like, you can use the same token as the collector bot.
+Needs permissions to send messages, files, and join and speak in voice channels.

 ## File Structure
 ```